Naros/naros/README.md

 I have over 25 years of IT experience working across proprietary and open-source projects.
 I've extensively worked with a variety of database platforms, including Oracle, SQL Server, and PostgreSQL, during that time while working on designing and developing complex, distributed database-driven applications and infrastructure.

-And because coding is fun, you'll often find me in other open-source projects when I'm not working 😁.
+And because coding is fun, you'll often find me in several open-source projects when I'm not working 😁.

 If you like any of my work, please be sure to give my work a ⭐, and give me a follow 👈.